SbahleKhuzwayo/HelloWorldApp/README.md

 # HelloWorldApp 🚀

-A simple console application built using C# (or Python depending on your project) as part of my GitHub Copilot training exercise.
+A simple console application built using Python as part of my GitHub Copilot training exercise.

 ## 📌 Project Overview
 This project demonstrates: